 1. Linear Programming

-This programming method involves bringing down the cost of the project through reduction of the time required to complete it.
+This programming method involves bringing down the cost of the project through a reduction of the time required to complete it.

 2. Nonlinear Programming